Your gift to the Community Foundation of Elko County Endowed Fund is a lasting way to support the region you love.

 A gift to the Community Foundation of Elko County General Fund helps the CFEC do business and grow.

-CFEC is being built by local residents who love and care about Elko County.
+CFEC is a charitable endowment built by local residents who love and care about Elko County.
 Gifts of any size are combined and invested to generate income that will be used to benefit the community annually.
-Because the Community Foundation of Western Nevada is a 501c3 nonprofit, gifts made to CFEC are tax deductible, just as they would be to any other nonprofit.
+Because it is an affiliate fund at the Community Foundation of Western Nevada, a 501c3 nonprofit, gifts made to CFEC are tax-deductible, just as they would be to any other nonprofit.

 |Community Foundation of Elko County

 Individual and Family Donors